Bounds for variables with few occurrences in conjunctive normal forms

 \section{Variable-minimal unsatisfiability}

 In \cite{ChenDing2006VMU} the generalisation of minimal unsatisfiability to ``variable-minimal unsatisfiability'' has been introduced, and the class of all such clause-sets is denoted by $\Vmusat$, the set of clause-sets $F \in \Usat$ such that for every $F' \sse F$ with $F' \in \Usat$ holds $\var(F') = \var(F)$; see \cite{BelovIvriiMatsliahMarquesSilva2012VMUSs} for related algorithms for computing $\var(F')$ for some $F' \sse F$ with $F' \in \Musat$ for input $F \in \Usat$.
 The corresponding class $\ul{\Vmusat}$ of multi-clause-sets is invariant under multiplicities.
 Thus, as with $\Lean$ (and different from $\Musat$), regarding variable-minimal unsatisfiability w.l.o.g.\ multi-clause-sets can be cast down to clause-sets.
+The main application of $\Vmusat$ in this \Schrift{} is obtained in Corollary \ref{cor:auxminvardegsigma}, where we will see that unsatisfiable clause-sets with equal surplus and deficiency are in $\Vmusat$.
+In Corollary \ref{cor:mleanvmu} we conclude from that, that for lean clause-sets the sub-instances with minimal deficiency obtained via restriction are in $\Vmusat$, which will allow us to lift the general upper bound on min-var-degrees from $\Musat$ to $\Lean$ (and sharpening deficiency by surplus).
+We now develop the basic theory of $\Vmusat$ from scratch, correcting some errors from the literature.
 The basic (trivial) characterisation of $\Vmusat$ is:

 \begin{lem} For $F \in \Cls$ holds $F \in \Vmusat$ if and only if $F \in \Usat$ and for all $v \in \var(F)$ holds $\set{C \in F : v \notin \var(C)} \in \Sat$. \end{lem}

 By definition we have $\Musat \subset \Vmusat$, moreover, as shown in \cite[Lemma 6]{ChenDing2006VMU}, for every deficiency $k \ge 2$ we have $\Musati{\delta=k} \subset \Vmusati{\delta=k}$ (for example, for every $F \in \Musati{\delta=k}$, $k \in \NN$, and every non-full clause $C \in F$, i.e., $\var(C) \subset \var(F)$, we can add to $F$ a full clause subsumed by $C$, obtaining $F' \in \Vmusati{\delta=k+1} \sm \Musati{\delta=k+1}$).